Radiology Programs in New York with Course Descriptions

 Associate of Applied Science (AAS) in Radiologic Technology and Medical Imaging

 Students new to this program are classified as pre-clinical and must take courses such as psychology, physiology, human anatomy and ethics in medicine in order to progress into the clinical phase.
-Successful completion of all clinical courses is required, and the program offers clinical education by which students participate in teaching-learning courses.
+Successful completion of all clinical courses is required.
 Clinical education is supervised and offered through college-affiliated hospitals.
 Upon graduating from the program, students can take the licensure examination administered by the American Registry of Radiologic Technologists (ARRT).

 Bachelor of Science (B.S.) in Radiological Sciences

 The B.S. in Radiological Sciences is offered through St. John's University's College of Pharmacy and Allied Health Professions.
 The university requires students to complete 127 credits through courses such as philosophy, math, English, radiation physics, anatomy, radiographic procedures and pathophysiology.
 Graduates of the bachelor's-level radiological sciences programs can take the New York State Radiologic Technology Licensing Examination, as well as the ARRT Certification in Radiography.